Western Electric (tube manufacturer): 300B

 Few factories make tubes of any kind as the market for these devices is small.
-Tubes have generally been replaced by transistors, which are much more efficient, smaller, produce less heat and are less expensive.
-However, there still exists a couple of markets for tubes, such as high end audio reproduction and many electric guitar amplifiers.
-The current product line consists of just the 300B, which was originally designed for use in telephone amplification in the 1930s.
+Tubes have generally been replaced by transistors, which are smaller, much more efficient, produce less heat and are less expensive.
+However, there still exists a few markets for tubes, such as high end audio reproduction and many electric guitar amplifiers.
+The product line consists of solely the 300B, which was designed for use in telephone amplification in the 1930s.
 By the 1980s, they found use by audiophiles.
 Western Electric's tubes are considered "ultra-premium", designed for audiophiles who want the best and are willing to pay for it.
 In 2020, the price for a matched pair of these single-ended tubes was $1499, while a matched quad cost over twice as much.

 Guitar amplifier tubes

-In March of 2022, Western Electric announced it would soon be producing tubes for the guitar tube amplifier market.
-This includes the 6L6, EL34, 6V6, EL84, 12AX7 and others.
+In March of 2022, Western Electric announced it would soon be producing tubes for the guitar tube amplifier market including the 6L6, EL34, 6V6, EL84, 12AX7 and others.
 This comes as most nations have banned imports from Russia because of the 2022 Russian invasion of Ukraine.
-At the same time, Chinese manufacturing is being phased out, leaving only a single factory in Slovakia (JJ Tubes) as a ready source for these vacuum tubes.
-The existing 300B tubes currently produced are very dissimilar to tubes used in guitar amps, however, many parts like the base mounts are identical, as well as the glass being made from the same material.
+At the same time, Chinese manufacturing is being phased out, leaving only a single factory in Slovakia (JJ Electronic) as a ready source for these vacuum tubes.
+The existing 300B tubes are quite different from tubes used in guitar amps, however many parts like the base mounts are identical, as well as the glass being made from the same material.

-Western Electric has just finished a major expansion of their Georgia facility, a two-year undertaking that moved production to the current Rossville location and expanded room for production.
-According to company sources, the jump from making 300B to these other models is not that giant of a step because of the use of similar materials.
+Western Electric also completed a major expansion of their Georgia facility, a two-year undertaking that moved production to the Rossville location and expanded room for production.
+According to company sources, the jump from making 300B to these other models is not that big a step because of the use of similar materials.
 The company expects the American-made tubes to be more expensive than compatible tubes from Russia or China.
-It confirmed that it has no intention of expanding outside of the United States.
+It confirmed that it has no intention of expanding manufacture outside of the United States.

+According to a Wired article from March, 2023 the first new U.S. made small signal tubes manufactured will be the type 12AX7.

 Other products

 In 2022, Western Electric began production of the 91E amplifier system, employing the 300B tube in a single ended configuration.
-The amplifier is a high-end model designed specifically for audiophiles, costing $15,000 or more.
+The amplifier is a high-end model designed for audiophiles, costing $15,000 or more.
 It can produce from 14 to 20 watts (at 8 ohms) per channel.
-This is considerably higher than the standard 10w per channel from a typical 300B amplifier.
+This is considerably more than the standard 10w per channel from a typical 300B amplifier.
 Like all their products, the amplifier is built in America.